sobjornstad/dreamdir/README.md

     1198: 2016-04-04
     426: 2012-04-27

-If we wanted to look closer here, of course, we could use `dump-headers` to get an idea about these dreams, and `cat` or `edit` if we wanted to read the actual reports.
+If we wanted to look closer here, of course, we could use `dump-headers` to get an idea about what happened in these dreams, and `cat` or `edit` if we wanted to read the actual reports.

 So that we can get a better look at the more heavy-duty search features, let’s look at a different motif that shows up more frequently in my own dreams: trains.